EECS Department, UC Berkeley

-Edward A. Lee is the Robert S. Pepper Distinguished Professor in Electrical Engineering and Computer Sciences (EECS) at the University of California at Berkeley, where he has been on the faculty since 1986.
-Professor Lee’s research group studies cyber-physical systems, which integrate physical dynamics with software and networks.
+Edward A. Lee is the Robert S. Pepper Distinguished Professor Emeritus in EECS at UC Berkeley.
+He is the author of several books and more than 300 papers and has delivered more than 170 keynote and other invited talks at venues worldwide.
+Lee’s research focuses on cyber-physical systems, which integrate physical dynamics with software and networks.
 His focus is on the use of deterministic models as a central part of the engineering toolkit for such systems.
-He is the director of the nine-university TerraSwarm Research Center (http://terraswarm.org), a director of iCyPhy, the Berkeley Industrial Cyber-Physical Systems Research Center, and the director of the Berkeley Ptolemy project.
-He has led the development of several influential open-source software packages, notably Ptolemy and its various spinoffs.
-He is a Fellow of the IEEE, was an NSF Presidential Young Investigator, won the 1997 Frederick Emmons Terman Award for Engineering Education, and received the 2016 Outstanding Technical Achievement and Leadership Award from the IEEE Technical Committee on Real-Time Systems (TCRTS).
+He is the director of iCyPhy, the Berkeley Industrial Cyber-Physical Systems Research Center, and the director of the Berkeley Ptolemy project.
+From 2005-2008, he served as chair of the EE Division and then chair of the EECS Department at UC Berkeley.
+He led the development of several influential open-source software packages, notably Ptolemy and its spinoffs.
+From 1979 to 1982 he was a member of technical staff at Bell Labs in Holmdel, New Jersey.
+He is a co-founder of BDTI, Inc. and has consulted for a number of other companies.
+He is a Fellow of the IEEE, was an NSF Presidential Young Investigator, won the 1997 Frederick Emmons Terman Award for Engineering Education, received the 2016 Outstanding Technical Achievement and Leadership Award from the IEEE Technical Committee on Real-Time Systems (TCRTS) and The Berkeley Citation in 2018.

 University of Illinois at